-But in recent weeks, some of these countries have issued updated advice, allowing overflights to resume at the higher flight levels.
+But in the weeks that followed, some of these countries issued updated advice, allowing overflights to resume at the higher flight levels.

 Here’s a summary of what the main countries/agencies who regularly publish airspace warnings have said with regards to Iraq and Iran:

 As of Mar 12, the US prohibit all flights in the airspace of Iraq and Iran, but allow flights in the Persian Gulf and Gulf of Oman.
 Here are the details for each:

 On Feb 27, the US loosened its restrictions on Iraq, issuing an updated Notam and Background Notice document which advised that US operators were now permitted to overfly Iraq at FL320 or above.
 They said there has been a de-escalation in military activity and diminishing political tensions in the region, but there was still a risk at the lower flight levels from armed militias who are likely responsible for multiple recent attacks on US armed forces in Iraq, as well as rocket attacks targeting the US Embassy and ORBI/Baghdad International Airport.

 Then on Mar 12, the US issued an emergency order that once again banned US operators from overflying Iraq with immediate effect.
 This came after US warplanes hit militia weapons storage facilities in southern Iraq in a strike designed to destroy rockets like those fired at US troops earlier this week.